-Electrical Apprentice Training Levels I, II and III are 8week programs offered by Yukon College through the Advanced Education Branch of the Yukon Government Department of Education at of the Yukon Government Department of Education at www.education.gov.yk.ca/certification.html via NAIT's (Northern Alberta Institute of Technology) on-line computer-based training program.
+Electrical Apprentice Training Levels I, II and III are 8-week programs offered by Yukon College through the Advanced Education Branch of the Yukon Government Department of Education via NAIT's (Northern Alberta Institute of Technology) on-line computer-based training program.
 Students must be registered apprentices to attend these programs.
-Download the "Step into the Trades" booklet at the bottom of the page for an overview of apprenticeship options within the Yukon.
-Download the "Step into the Trades" booklet at the bottom of the page for an overview of apprenticeship options within the Yukon.
+This booklet offers an overview of apprenticeship options within the Yukon.
+The dates for the Apprenticeship levels in 2015-16 are: